The search bar lets you search using any combination of category, keywords and location.

 Category - use this if you know the type of results you want to find

-by Keywords - type one or more words to describe what you are looking for (e.g. short breaks)
+by Keywords - type one or more words to describe what you are looking for (for example, short breaks)

 by Location - use this to find results which serve your location.
 Try a postcode (M24 4LA or OL16) and then narrow your results within "Max Distance" radius and/or the filters on the left.